Samuel Langley: Allegheny Observatory

 Using astronomical observations obtained from the new telescope, Langley devised a precise time standard, including time zones, that became known as the Allegheny Time System.
 Initially he distributed time signals to Allegheny city businesses and the Pennsylvania Railroad.
 Eventually, twice a day, the Allegheny time signals gave the correct time via 4,713 miles of telegraph lines to all railroads in the US and Canada.
 Langley used the money from the railroads to finance the observatory.
 From about 1868 revenues from Allegheny Time continued to fund the observatory, until the US Naval Observatory provided the signals via taxpayer funding in 1883.

 Once funding was secure, Langley devoted his time at the Observatory initially in researching the sun.
 He used his draftsman skills—from his first job out of high school—to produce hundreds of drawings of solar phenomena, many of which were the first the world had seen.
-His remarkably detailed 1873 illustration of a sun spot, observed while using the observatory's 13-inch Fitz-Clark refractor became a classic.
+His remarkably detailed 1873 illustration of a sunspot, observed while using the observatory's 13-inch Fitz-Clark refractor, became a classic.
 It is featured on page 21 of his book, The New Astronomy, and was also widely reprinted in the Americas and Europe.

 In 1886, Langley received the inaugural Henry Draper Medal from the National Academy of Sciences for his contributions to solar physics.
 His publication in 1890 of infrared observations at the Allegheny Observatory in Pittsburgh together with Frank Washington Very along with the data he collected from his invention, the bolometer, was used by Svante Arrhenius to make the first calculations on the greenhouse effect.
 In 1898, Langley received the Prix Jules Janssen, the highest award of the Société astronomique de France (the French astronomical society).

 Aviation work

 Langley attempted to make a working piloted heavier-than-air aircraft.
 His models flew, but his two attempts at piloted flight were not successful.
 Langley began experimenting with rubber-band powered models and gliders in 1887.
 (According to one book, he was not able to reproduce Alphonse Pénaud's time aloft with rubber power but persisted anyway.)
 He built a rotating arm that functioned like a wind tunnel, and made larger flying models powered by miniature steam engines.
-Langley realised that sustained powered flight was possible when he found that a 1 lb. brass plate suspended from the rotating arm by a spring, could be kept aloft by a spring tension of less than 1 oz.
+Langley realised that sustained powered flight was possible when he found that a 1 lb. brass plate, suspended from the rotating arm by a spring, could be kept aloft by a spring tension of less than 1 oz.

 Langley understood that aircraft need thrust to overcome drag from forward speed, observed higher aspect ratio flat plates had higher lift and lower drag, and stated in 1902 "A plane of fixed size and weight would need less propulsive power the faster it flew", the counter-intuitive effect of induced drag.

 He met the writer Rudyard Kipling around this time, who described one of Langley's experiments in his autobiography: